 Use the muscles you already have to give you the best figure you can.
-When you let your stomach muscles go it looks like you’ve put on pounds straight away.
+When you let your stomach muscles go, it looks like you’ve put on pounds straight away.
+Tighten those tummy muscles.

 Similarly, when you engage your core muscles (try pulling your stomach in away from your belt line) you visibly flatten the stomach.

 You are engaging the back protecting Transversus Abdominus muscle at the same time.
 Remember you must be able to breathe though!
 Attend a Pilates class to learn how to engage all your core muscles doing different stomach flattening exercises and what is the right level of engagement for you.